-Dust can be a nuisance for multiple reasons: Tiny particles of skin, dirt, and dander can coat the surfaces of your furniture and walls (making things look dingier), and also — as gross as it is — fill your lungs, which is why dust is often the underlying cause of allergies.
-Regular professional cleanings are often the best way to deal with dust, but on your own time, you can also keep your home fresh by avoiding clutter (a dust magnet), keeping windows closed, and laundering dusty linens and curtains.
+Dust is a problem for multiple reasons: Tiny particles of skin, dirt, pollen, and dander can coat the surfaces of your furniture and walls (making things look dingy), and as gross as it sounds they can also fill your lungs, which is why dust is often the underlying cause of allergies.
+Consistent cleaning is essential if you want to rid your home of dust and mites.
+And the most efficient plan of attack is to clean from the top down to avoid contaminating the areas you just dusted.

-All ten professionals we spoke with suggest dusting tabletops, counters, bookshelves and other smooth surfaces about one a week.
+All of the professionals we spoke with suggest dusting tabletops, counters, bookshelves and other smooth surfaces about one a week.
 They also all agree that the best tool for doing that is a microfiber cloth.
 “Microfiber, thanks to its microscopically tiny weave, holds ten times more dirt per square inch than its cotton counterparts, so you will collect more dust and keep it from redepositing as you clean the next surface,” says Melissa Homer, chief cleaning officer for MaidPro.
-(If you’re curious about the classic feather duster isn’t all that effective either.
+The classic feather duster isn’t all that effective either.
 Jack Prenter, owner of Toronto cleaning company Chore Bliss, says dusters “don’t attract and trap dust, they just displace it and move it around your home.”
 Microfiber cloths not only do a better job, they last longer because once you’re done dusting you just pop them in the laundry.
 Lauren Simonelli, the co-founder of eco-friendly cleaning product company ThreeMain, likes microfiber cloths but warns that they “tend to release more fibers when washed, so they aren’t quite as eco-friendly as those made of cotton.”
 As an alternative, she recommends ThreeMain’s Cotton Paperless Towels (which are, unfortunately, currently sold out).

-No matter what you choose to use, to make sure you’re working efficiently (and won’t need to double back), you’ll want to dust from the top down, say Prenter and Homer, since particles can fall to the floor and circulate in the air when you’re wiping doors frames and shelves.
-A few spots that would be good to hit first are the tops of fan blades, blinds, paintings, door frames, and picture frames, says Kadi Dulude, the owner of New York’s Wizard of Homes cleaning service, because they’re often the most neglected.
+No matter what you choose to use, to make sure you’re working efficiently, you want to dust from the top down, say Prenter and Homer, since particles can fall to the floor and circulate in the air when you’re wiping them from door frames and shelves.
+A few spots that would be good to hit first are the tops of fan blades, blinds, paintings, door frames, and picture frames, says Kadi Dulude, owner of New York’s Wizard of Homes cleaning service.
+They’re often the most neglected.
 The inside of your radiator and the filters of your AC unit are two other places she calls out as dust traps.

 For dusting blinds

-Blinds are among the hardest spots to dust in a home, because there’s so little surface area to them and dust tends to cake on them over time.
-“It’s really important to keep up with blind care or you’ll end up with a very messy, hard-to-clean blind,” says Dulude.
-“In some cases it takes us SO long to scrub it clean that it makes more sense for a client to buy new blinds.”
+Blinds are among the hardest spots to dust in a home because there’s so little surface area to them and dust tends to cake on them over time.
+“It’s really important to keep up with blind care or you’ll end up with a very messy, hard-to-clean blind,” Dulude says.
+“In some cases, it takes us so long to scrub it clean that it makes more sense for a client to buy new blinds.”
 Nelson suggests using a Swiffer duster to reach between each blind and remove dust.
 Dulude also likes weekly use of Swiffers and says reusable microfiber dusters (like the set we mentioned above) work well too.
 And Anna Harasim of Anna’s Cleaning Service NY says Swiffers are “a life saver at each cleaning.
 With one piece you can work with it over and over, and you don’t need to change it after each use.
 It won’t damage anything and can be used on surfaces like glass, frames, toys, and collectibles.”

-With something less porous, like a leather couch, you could easily clean up crumbs and dust with a vacuum, perhaps wipe it with some leather cleaner, and call it a day.
-Fabric furniture, as we’ve written about before, is more delicate.
-Here, you might not want to get anything too wet, so a large lint roller could come in handy for picking up surface-level stuff in between sessions with a hand vacuum.
+With something less porous, like a leather couch, you could easily clean up crumbs and dust with a vacuum, or perhaps wipe it with some leather cleaner, and call it a day.
+Fabric furniture, however, as we’ve written before, is more delicate.
+Here, a large lint roller could come in handy for picking up surface-level stuff in between sessions with the upholstery brush attachment on your vacuum.
 “Lint rollers are useful, but far less efficient than a vacuum or damp cloth, and therefore only recommended for caring for soft furnishing and clothing,” says Prenter.
 “Your couch, bedding, and lamp shades would all benefit from a quick sweep with a lint roller.”

 Michele Ann Cassalia, director of marketing at the Asthma and Allergy Foundation of America likes the Rabbit models because they’ve been certified by the AAFA as asthma and allergy friendly, based on third-party testing.
 The air quality tester on it will also let you know when you’ve been a little negligent with your cleaning.